“…he who seeks to deceive will always find someone who will allow himself to be deceived.”

 For instance, in a recent publication we showed that different personality traits are associated with honest and deceptive IM use, and that some traits are also associated with applicants adapting the tactics they use over time.
 As an example, applicants lower on the personality traits of Conscientiousness and Honesty-Humility, but higher on Machiavellianism or Narcissism tend to engage in more deceptive tactics (see article here).

-Our ongoing research examines how the situation (e.g., interview format, type of questions asked) or the target (e.g., the gender or personality of the interview) can facilitate the use of honest and deceptive IM.
+Our ongoing research examines how technology (e.g., video interviews) and the target (e.g., the gender or personality of the interview) can facilitate the use of honest and deceptive IM.

 Together with Franciska Krings (University of Lausanne, Switzerland), I have developed a theoretical model (see article here) and conducted several studies investigating the impact of competition on applicants’ use of deceptive IM (i.e., faking).